Foods for healthy skin

 • Trace minerals

+The big problem with liver is that you really want to eat organic and organic liver is hard to find (unless you happen to farm your own animals, of course).
 The liver is the filter for toxins.
 Drugs used in intensive farming are sure to accumulate here.
 You don't see organic liver in the supermarket, but you can buy from farmers markets or direct from small, trusted or organic producers.

 A nutrient is deemed ‘Essential’ if the body cannot make it – it has to be acquired from the diet.
 Essential Fatty Acids (EFAs) are a good example of this.
 There are two types of EFAs; Omega 6 and Omega 3.